coderholic/pyradio/radio-browser.md

 ## Station Database Information

-The database information of the selected station can be displayed by pressing "**I**" (capital "i").
+The database information of the selected station can be displayed by pressing "**I**".
 Keep in mind that, this is different than the "Station ino" displayed by pressing "**i**" (lowercase "i"), which is still available and presents live data.

 ## Station clicking and voting